kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-grafana.md

 >**NOTE:** By default, you are redirected to the documentation.
 To go to the service's UI instead, disable the OAuth2 Proxy provider button by setting `OAUTH2_PROXY_SKIP_PROVIDER_BUTTON=true`.

-3. Restart the OAuth2 Proxy pod:
+3. Restart the OAuth2 Proxy Pod:

       ```bash
       kubectl -n kyma-system rollout restart deployment monitoring-auth-proxy-grafana